TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

     Project Type [php, typo3, ...] (php): typo3

-project-type
-    Should always be "typo3"

 docroot
     Is the folder containing files that have to be reached by the webserver.
 It contains the vital entry point :file:`index.php`.
 The folder is commonly called :file:`public`.

+project-type
+    Should always be "typo3"

+php-version
+    Should be set manually to the required PHP version in :file:`.ddev/config.yaml`.

 Alternatively you can skip the prompt by supplying all of the required parameters in a single command: